VeriFIT/unite/README.md

 	- in *sparql_triplestore/jetty-distribution/start.ini* change *jetty.http.host* and *jetty.http.port*

 #### Run all at once
-Use the run_all.sh script to run everything at once.
-Use ctrl+c to kill it once youre done.
-Or launch everything by yourself using the commands below.
+##### Linux
+Use the run_all.sh script.
+Then use ctrl+c to exit.
+##### Windows
+Use the run_all.bat script.
+Then press any key to exit.
+Do not use ctrl+c otherwise subprocesses will not be terminated (they run in their own consoles so they will be visible and can be closed manualy)

 #### Adapters
 Analysis adapter